 “C’mon, let’s go,” I said, motioning with my free arm.

 I called her name, and she turned away from me.

 “We don’t have time for this.
 Let’s go.
 Now.”

 My toddler slipped off my hip, and I hitched her back up.

 “I’m going to turn and keep going.
 I would suggest you follow me.”

 I started walking again, and I turned my head slightly to listen.
 When I heard her dragging her feet behind me, I kept going.

 She didn’t calm down until we were in the car and on the road for 45 minutes.

-When Abby was ready, we had a good talk about budgets.
-About how pouting is not a good way to get what you want.
-About how new things won’t make you happy.
+When she was ready, we had a good talk about budgets and about how new things won’t make you happy.

 “And,” he continued.
 “It’s your job to find something at the store that fits that budget.
 You can’t spend a single penny over what we give you.”